- Get morning light within 30 minutes of waking

 8. Alcohol Disrupts Sleep Architecture Even When It Helps You Fall Asleep

 Alcohol is sedating — it reduces the time it takes to fall asleep.
 That’s not the problem.
 The problem is what it does to sleep once you’re in it.
 Alcohol is one of the most powerful suppressors of REM sleep known to researchers.
 As blood alcohol levels decline through the second half of the night, the brain attempts to rebound into REM, producing more fragmented, lighter, more disturbing sleep.
-Even a modest amount — two standard drinks — measurably suppresses REM in the first part of the night.
+Even a modest amount — two standard drinks — measurably suppresses REM in the first part of the night.“What’s not disputed is the mess alcohol makes of the second half of your night as the alcohol is metabolized.
+Ever wake up about four to six hours after a binge and find it absolutely impossible to go back to sleep?
+It’s like an amazing Caribbean cruise that ends with your boat sinking.”

 9. Late Eating Pushes Your Circadian Clock